rust-lang/rfcs/text/0000-raw-references.md

 #[repr(packed)]
 struct Foo { _layout: u8, a: u16, b: u16, };
 fn not_very_defined(input: *mut A, which: bool) -> *mut usize {
-    let whole = unsafe { &*input };
+    // reference properties unused in all other usage. let whole = unsafe { &*input };
     if which {
+        // Cast to pointer, raw unused.
         &whole.a
     } else {
+        // Cast to pointer, raw unused.
         &whole.b
     }
 }